 Caregivers have many choices when selecting materials for an infant or toddler environment.
 The materials help set the stage for learning.
-Infants and toddlers may feel a sense of security when they are able to see and play with materials also found in their home.
+Infants and toddlers may feel a sense of security and make connections when they are able to see and play with materials also found in their home.
 They should be exposed to items that are beautiful, ignite curiosity and engagement, and invite connections to their cultural identities.
 Early-childhood educator Ann Pelo writes, “Teachers learn about children’s family and cultural identities and integrate those identities into the daily life of the classroom, at the same time as they acknowledge the ways in which their own cultural identities shape their teaching” (2008, p. xi).

-While infants and toddlers explore materials that are interesting to them, it is the caregiver that helps make the experience meaningful.
+While infants and toddlers explore materials that are interesting to them, the caregiver can help make the experience meaningful.
 Caregivers should select materials that are:

-- Culturally relevant: Do these materials reflect and respect the racial, ethnic, cultural, linguistic and family diversity of the program and of the broader community?
+- Culturally relevant and anti-biased: Do these materials reflect equality and respect within the racial, ethnic, cultural, linguistic, and family diversity of the program and of the broader community?
 Do these materials embrace individual differences?

 - Developmentally appropriate: Do these materials allow infants and toddlers to play in a variety of ways?
 Do they support the abilities of each individual?
 Do these materials help us reach important learning goals for infants and toddlers?

-- Linked to children’s interests: Do these materials reflect the infant and toddlers’ current interests and help spark new interests?
+- Linked to children’s interests: Do these materials reflect the infants' and toddlers’ current interests and help spark new ideas?

-Infant and toddler play and learning materials should be culturally relevant.
+Infant and toddler play and learning materials should be culturally relevant and anti-biased.
 But what does that mean?
-Cultural relevance means your choice of materials should reflect the backgrounds, knowledge and experiences of the diverse children in your room.
+Cultural relevance means your choice of materials should reflect the backgrounds, community, knowledge, and experiences of the diverse children in your room.
 An anti-biased approach means that you support and embrace the differences within each individual.
-By choosing materials that validate and empower children of all racial, ethnic and social backgrounds, as well as diverse abilities, you will build a bridge between children’s home and school lives that will provide a strong foundation for learning.
+By choosing materials that validate and empower children of all racial, ethnic, familial, and social backgrounds, as well as diverse abilities, you will build a bridge between children’s home and school lives that will provide a strong foundation for learning.
 “Bringing in artifacts and natural objects from the local community or neighborhood offers opportunities for children to experience and understand their immediate world” (Duncan, Martin, & Kreth, 2016, p.
 13).

 - Display pictures of men and women in a variety of jobs (police officer, construction worker, teacher, chef).

-- Stock your learning space with books that give positive messages about age, gender, race, culture, special needs, different families and linguistic diversity (e.g., alphabet and counting books from various cultures).
+- Stock your learning space with books that give positive messages about age, gender, race, culture, special needs, different types of families, and linguistic diversity (e.g., alphabet and counting books from various cultures, including American Sign Language).

 - Ask family members to lend you items from their homes.

-- Dolls should represent a range of ages, races and abilities.
+- Provide dolls that represent a range of ages, races, and abilities.

 - Play traditional and contemporary music from around the globe.

 Above all, remember to engage families in making your learning space a culturally appropriate space.
-Display framed pictures of families.
-Create family books with the children.
+Display framed pictures of families and create family books with the children.
 Encourage family members to share their home language and help you label items in the room with words from that language.

 Toys and materials in your learning space should be developmentally appropriate.
-This means they should match the stage of development of the children in your care.
-Because children develop at different rates, choosing developmentally appropriate materials means you should have a range of toys available that can accommodate differences between individual children’s skills, interests and characteristics.
+This means they should match the stage of development and abilities of the children in your care.
+Because children develop at different rates, choosing developmentally appropriate materials means you should have a range of toys available that can accommodate differences between individual children’s skills, experiences, interests, and characteristics.
 A room stocked with developmentally appropriate materials “fits” the child—the child should not have to adjust to “fit” the learning space!